andrewchilds/linode-dyn-dns/README.md

 7. ![Michael Jackson](http://i.imgur.com/NRmeB.jpg)

-## Notes
+## Technical Notes

-* This will set your TTL to 300 (5 minutes).
+* This will set your TTL to 300.
-* Included are two methods for finding your IP using a remote lookup: dyndns.org (default) and whatismyip.com.
-If you don't like the idea of relying on an outside service, you could just as easily write your own.
-For example, in PHP this is all it takes:
+* The script tries dyndns.org for the IP lookup, and if that fails, whatismyip.com.
+If you don't like the idea of relying on an outside service, you could just as easily write your own, for example in PHP:

         <?php print $_SERVER['REMOTE_ADDR']; ?>

-    Put that in a file called ip.php, upload it to yourdomain.com, and change get_ip to:
+    Put that in a file called ip.php, upload it to yourdomain.com, and change the get_ip function to:

         function get_ip {
           curl --silent http://yourdomain.com/ip.php